Luxury Chalets in Lech

-The quieter more lavish neighbour to St Anton, a charming town centre sits amongst a number of great hotels and chalet apartments.
-In town there are a number of luxury boutique shops and authentic Austrian restaurants.
+The quieter, more lavish neighbour to St Anton, a charming town centre sits among a number of fantastic hotels and chalet apartments.
+In town, there are a number of luxury boutique shops and authentic Austrian restaurants.

 Exceptional skiing and charming scenery aside, Lech is a gourmand’s paradise.
 With a rich array of top-class cuisine on offer – usually with prices to match – the restaurants of Lech cater to all tastes.
-For a day off the ski’s head for lunch at the Murmeli and enjoy the local cuisine is a super cosy atmosphere.
+For a day off the skis, head for lunch at the Murmeli and enjoy local cuisine in a super cosy atmosphere.

-The proximity to Innsbruck or Zurich (which can be an easier option as weather can shut Innsbruck and the train from Zurich is super efficient).
-This makes Lech an ideal option for a long weekend, though with the size of the ski area you will be hard pushed to cover the whole terrain with in a week.
+Close proximity to both Innsbruck or Zurich, which can be an easier option as poor weather can cause Innsbruck to close and the train from Zurich is super-efficient.
+This makes Lech an ideal option for a long weekend, though with the size of the ski area you will be hard pushed to cover the whole terrain within a week.